tiprankstipranks

 Technology - Risk 1

-Our business depends significantly on effective information systems.
-Our capacity to service our clients relies on effective storage, retrieval, processing and management of information.
-Our information systems also rely on the commitment of significant financial and other resources to maintain and enhance existing systems, develop and create new systems and products in order to keep pace with continuing changes in information processing technology or evolving industry and regulatory standards.
-We rely on being at the forefront of a range of technology options relevant to our business, including by staying ahead of the technology offered by our competitors, and attracting, developing, and retaining skilled individuals in the cybersecurity space.
-The market for such qualified individuals is competitive and we may be unable to hire the necessary talent to mitigate the foregoing risks.
+Our business and our capacity to serve our clients depend on effective information systems, including the effective storage, retrieval, processing and management of information.
+Maintaining and enhancing existing systems and developing and creating new systems and products in order to keep pace with evolving technologies and evolving industry and regulatory standards requires significant financial and other resources.
+We aim to be at the forefront of a range of technology options relevant to our business and staying ahead of the technology offered by our competitors, and attracting, developing and retaining skilled individuals in the cybersecurity space.
+The market for such qualified individuals is competitive and we may be unable to hire the talent needed to mitigate the foregoing risks.
 In addition, many of the software applications, including enterprise cloud storage and cloud computing application services, that we use in our business are licensed from, and supported, upgraded and maintained by, third-party vendors.
 We are significantly increasing our use of such cloud services and expect this to continue over time.
 These third-party applications store confidential and proprietary data of the Company, our clients and our colleagues.
 A suspension or termination of certain of these licenses or the related support, upgrades and maintenance could cause temporary system delays or interruptions that could adversely impact our business.
-As a global organization, we occasionally acquire other companies or divest certain of our existing business lines and companies.
-These strategic business decisions may require us to manage complex integrations or dissolutions of information systems or the transfer of information from one system to another, and we may fail to identify vulnerabilities in our targets' information systems or in integrated components of our respective information systems.
+We also, from time to time, acquire other companies or divest certain of our existing businesses and companies, which requires us to manage complex integrations or dissolutions of information systems or the transfer of information from one system to another, and we may fail to identify, mitigate and address vulnerabilities in our targets' information systems or in integrated components of our respective information systems.
 These transactions may make us more susceptible to cyberattacks and could result in the theft of Company intellectual property, the compromise of Company, colleague, and client data or operational disruption.
-Any finding that the data we rely on to run our business is inaccurate or unreliable, that we fail to maintain effective and efficient systems (including through a telecommunications failure, failure to replace or update redundant or obsolete computer hardware, applications or software systems, or the loss of skilled people with the knowledge needed to operate older systems), or that we experience cost overruns, delays, or other disruptions, could result in material financial loss, regulatory action, reputational harm or legal liability.
+Any finding that the data we rely on to run our business is inaccurate or unreliable, that we fail to maintain effective and efficient systems (including through a telecommunications failure, failure to replace or update redundant or obsolete computer hardware, applications or software systems, or the loss of skilled people with the knowledge needed to operate our systems), or that we experience cost overruns, delays, or other disruptions, could result in material financial loss, regulatory action, reputational harm or legal liability.

 Ability to Sell